switch-model/Switch-USA-PG/README.md

 Set VS Code to use the switch-pg Python environment for future work: shift-ctrl/cmd-P > `Python: Select Interpreter` > search for `switch-pg` > enter

-# Download PowerGenome input data
+# Download PowerGenome input data and configure PowerGenome to use it

 In VS Code, choose Terminal > New Terminal, then run these commands in the terminal pane (inside the Switch-USA-PG directory):